 My grandparents and great-grandparents were active Lithuanian citizens, educators and public servants.
 My great-grandfather Juozapas Akmenskis was a member of the Constituent Assembly of Lithuania and the First Seimas of Lithuania, and a state auditor; my other great-grandfather Vincas Ruzgas was an educator and a museum curator (you can visit the Educational Museum and V. Kudirka Public Library he established in Kaunas).
 My grandmother Elena Akmenskaitė-Ruzgienė was a teacher and Principal of the Lithuanian School in New York for many years; her sister Ona Žilius-Žilevičienė and her husband Danielius were honored as Righteous Among the Nations for saving a Jewish girl from the Holocaust.
 My other grandmother Vincenta Rapšytė-Udrienė was a teacher in independent inter-war Lithuania.
 After learning the family was slated for deportation by the Soviets, she, her husband Teodoras Udrys and their two young children (one of them – my father Arūnas) emigrated to the West.
 My grandfather Algirdas Ruzgas was a famous philatelist and numismatist.

 My father Arūnas worked as an attorney for Consumers Energy for many years; my mother Virginia Rūta is a teacher of foreign languages.
 They both live in Michigan.
-I have a sister and two brothers; one of them – Almis – founded the Performance and Analytics Department of the Municipality of San Diego and is currently the Mayor’s Chief of Staff.
+I have a sister and two brothers; one of them – Almis – founded the Performance and Analytics Department of the Municipality of San Diego and is currently the Mayor’s Deputy Chief of Staff for Innovation and Policy.

 For more details about my work, please visit my LinkedIn page.